Beautiful mountain view on the trail to Everest Base Camp, Khumbu region, Nepal 2026

 Hike up to Kala Patthar (5,545m/18,192ft) and Trek to Pheriche (4,371m/14,340ft)

 We’ll wake before dawn for the challenging climb to Kala Patthar, timed to reach the summit for sunrise (weather permitting).
-We will ascent to Kala Patthar, which lies on the southern ridge of Mount Pumori (23,494 feet).
-It’s a two-hour uphill expedition that will put to test your mountain-climbing skills.
-Here you will get the best panoramic view of the Everest along with the Khumbu Glacier and other Himalayan peaks.
+Your alarm goes off at 4:00 AM.
+It’s cold, properly cold.
+But this climb is why many trekkers say Kala Patthar is the real highlight of the trip, not Base Camp.
+As you gain the ridge in the dark, Everest’s summit pyramid begins to catch the first orange light of dawn above a sea of peaks.
+Lhotse, Nuptse, Pumori, Changtse all laid out in front of you.
+It’s the clearest, closest view of Everest you can get without a climbing permit.
+After sunrise, we descend to Gorakshep for a well-earned breakfast, then begin the long walk down.
 After returning to Gorakshep for breakfast, we’ll begin our descent, retracing our steps to Lobuche and then taking the trail to Pheriche.
 It’s all downhill from here and we will descend to Pheriche, a small village full of yaks, and rest for the day.

 Wake-up Time: 4:00-4:30 AM for sunrise hike (recommended)